 - Avoid chit-chatting at night

 - Take an evening bath.
-Add 2-3 tablespoons of Epsom salt in the bath tub.
+Add 2-3 tablespoons of Epsom salt in the bathtub water.

 - Do meditation sitting or walking meditation.
 Refer to my book, “Stress Cure Now.”